ccano2011/Pokedex/README.md

  - Moved "Have a working "Random Pokemon" button that will select a new Pokemon at random from the homepage" to post MVP to ensure a better deliverable project
  - Added a "Weight" as a section.
  - Moddified some wireframes to better reflect the newer experience

+ 9/24/2020:
+ - Appended new wireframe of the newer & asthetically better experience
+ - Added a new background for the `@media` query breakpoint